yunhaixiang/yunhaimath/research.md

 - Ramification theory
 - Moduli spaces and stacks

-Outside my main interests, I'm also somewhat curious about mathematical logic.
+Outside my main interests, I'm also curious about mathematical logic, especially model theory.

 ### Publications
 - **This is the title of your paper** \\